Skip to main content

 Setting Up HTML Markup for Accessibility

-First things first: let’s go over how we’re going to set up the HTML markup in order to achieve our solution outlined above.
+First things first: let’s go over how we’re going to set up the HTML markup to achieve our solution outlined above.
 While not strictly necessary, placing your SVG inside the label, right after the input, increases the clickable area, making it more usable.
 We can then use sibling selectors to modify the SVG visually based on the input’s checked state.

 The other consideration is how to hide the SVG from a screen reader and remove it from the DOM order.
 There are 2 attributes we can use to do this: